 San Jose

 I was about twelve when I first understood what the “camps” were about.
-By then, I was an awkward middle school kid, struggling with an identity crisis as one of only a few Asian minorities in an all-white parochial college prep school – one that Mom wanted so much for me to attend.
+By then, I was that awkward middle school kid, struggling with an identity crisis as one of the few Asian minorities in an all-white parochial prep school that Mom wanted so much for me to attend.

-Years later, I ended up in Paris, studying photography at the American College the Summer before my Junior year of art school.
+Years later, I went to Paris to study photo journalism at the American College the Summer before my Junior year of art school.
 Mom didn’t join me on that trip.
 By then, we wouldn’t have made good travel companions.
 Criticism, judgment, and resentment became the language of our relationship – tension so thick that not even the romance of Paris could have softened it.

-But I’m glad she encouraged me to study French instead of going to J-school, although there was a consequence to not learning Japanese during those formative years.
-I didn’t develop an appreciation for my heritage.
-I was a bona fide “banana” – yellow on the outside, white on the inside – a term that fed both my identity confusion and flourishing rebellion during adolescence.
+But I’m glad she encouraged me to study French instead of Japanese, although there was a consequence to not going to J-school during those formative years.
+I missed out on developing an appreciation for my heritage.
+I was a bona fide “banana” – yellow on the outside, white on the inside – a label that fueled both my identity confusion and teenage rebellion.

 This was what I imagined when I heard the words “camp days”.

-Until one Summer, my brother John and I were visiting Auntie Molly, Mom’s younger sister, in San Jose.
-We often spent the Summers there, staying with my grandmother in her two-bedroom apartment, while my parents traveled to far-off places – Europe, Israel, South America, China, or wherever else struck their fancy.
+All that changed one summer when my brother John and I were visiting Auntie Molly, Mom’s younger sister, in San Jose.
+We often spent the Summers in San Jose, staying with Grandma in her tiny two-bedroom apartment on 5th Street, while our parents traveled to far-off destinations – Europe, Israel, South America, China.

 Dad was a high-powered executive at the Los Angeles Department of Water and Power, working under massive pressure to run one of the largest municipal utilities in the country.
-When he had time off, he wanted to travel, to escape, to leave the daily grind behind.
-Those were the times John and I were left with Obachan, our grandma, in San Jose.
+When he had time off, he liked to travel to escape the daily grind.
+Those were the times John and I were dropped off in San Jose.

 I loved those Summers.
-We had so many cousins there, about 15 of them, and they were wild, or at least they seemed to be.
-Most of them were older, so their world felt untouchable, rebellious, exciting.
-My older brother Paul had his own experiences that were very different than ours.
-I hardly remember him being there because he was always off with the older cousins, playing football in the streets, joyriding, shooting pool.
+We had so many cousins there, about 15 of them, most older than John and me, their life felt rebellious, exciting - like theirs was another, untouchable world.
+Our older brother Paul had his own experiences that were very different than ours.
+I hardly remember him being there with us in San Jose because he was always off with the older cousins, playing football in the streets, joyriding, shooting pool.

 John and I mostly just wandered.
-We bounced between Grandma’s apartment, Auntie Laurie and Uncle George’s house two blocks away, where we spent most days with Gary and Rodney, the two youngest of their seven kids.
+We bounced between Grandma’s apartment, across the street from the Methodist church, and Auntie Laurie and Uncle George Wakayama’s house two blocks away past the Buddhist church.
+We would hang out at the Wakayamas where we spent most days with Gary and Rodney, the two youngest of their seven kids.
 They were closest to us in age.
-We also ran in and out of Auntie Molly and Uncle Bob’s cozy home, mostly for food and snacks.
-They lived next door to Grandma, and four of our older cousins lived there, too.
-They were supposed to be the ones looking after us.
+We also ran in and out of Auntie Molly and Uncle Bob’s cozy home, mostly for meals and snacks.
+They lived next door to Grandma, and our older cousins were supposed to be the ones looking after us.
 They did their best.

-We spent those long Summer days roaming the streets of San Jose’s Japantown, no grown-ups setting schedules, no one driving us to planned activities.
-I became a smoker on those streets.
+Those long Summer days, we wandered San Jose’s Japantown, no grown-ups setting schedules, no one driving us to planned activities.
 I smoked my first cigarette at nine, on a dare from one of my older cousins.
 That Summer of 1970, behind Dobashi’s grocery story, I coughed my lungs out and went on to smoke for nearly 25 more years, eventually working up to a pack a day.

 What I remember most about San Jose is the feeling of freedom.
 It was liberating to own our time, our space, without restrictions, without rules.
 I loved hanging out at Hashimoto’s Drug Store, sitting on the floor by the magazine rack for what felt like hours, flipping through Teen, Tiger Beat, and Mad Magazine.
 And then there were the rare times I was alone, without John and the cousins, when I could slip into Kay’s Shiseido Cosmetics store.

 I first discovered this special store when Grandma asked me to pick up her face powder.
 “They’ll know what I want,” she said.
 The shop was on the corner just a block away from her apartment, on Jackson Street.
-I must have been about eight or nine the first time I stepped inside, and it was one of the transcendental moments of my life.
+I must have been about seven or eight the first time I stepped inside.

-The scent hit me first – a blend of flowers, forests, citrus.
-To this day, I can walk into a Shiseido store anywhere in the world and be transported back to that little cosmetic shop in San Jose.
+The scent hit me first – a swirl of flowers, forest, citrus.
+To this day, I can walk into a Shiseido store anywhere in the world and be transported back to that magical shop on Jackson Street in Japantown.

 It was the most beautiful, magical, mysterious place I had ever been.
 Shelves and glass display cases filled with pastel-colored boxes, powders, tubes, jars, compacts – it felt like a treasure trove of secrets.
 I didn’t quite understand its purpose; I only knew it felt like a kind of magic.

-Visiting Kay’s became my secret ritual.
-Whenever I could sneak away, without the boys, I would pop in, feasting on the sight of the delicate products, testing lotions, and dabbing myself with Zen Eau de Cologne from the sample bottles.
-The girls behind the counter never questioned me, never made me feel unwelcome, even though they must have known I wasn’t going to buy anything.
-Sometimes, they would even take the time to dab a little eyeshadow, lipstick, and blush onto my pudgy cheeks.
+Visiting Kay’s became my secret ritual – testing lotions, and dabbing myself with Zen Eau de Cologne from the sample bottles.
+The girls behind the counter never questioned me, never shooed me away, even when they must have known I wasn’t going to buy anything.
+Sometimes, they would even take the time to dab a little eyeshadow and blush onto my pudgy cheeks.

-Most of our time in San Jose was spent at the Mandarin Restaurant on Jackson Street, the local Chinese Noodle House in the heart of Japantown.
-The place was always busy, packed with regulars crammed into booths, slurping up made-to-order Chinese dishes or their famous barbecue pork noodles.
+Most afternoons we spent at the Mandarin Restaurant on Jackson Street, the local Chinese Noodle House in the heart of Japantown.
+The place was always booming, packed with regulars crammed into booths, devouring made-to-order chop suey or slurping barbecue pork noodles.

 The Mandarin was once Grandma’s business.
 Mom helped her purchase it not long after they resettled in San Jose, following their release from the camps.
-At the time, Mom was newly married to Dad, living in Los Angeles, but she still found a way to support the family – buying the building, which had an apartment above the restaurant.
+At the time, Mom and Dad were newly married, living in Los Angeles, but they found a way to support the family – buying the building, which had an apartment above the restaurant.
 Grandma ran the place, and hired a Chinese cook from San Francisco who made the best Pork Noodles south of the city.
 The dish became a local legend.

-A decade later, Mom’s younger sister Auntie Molly, and younger brother Uncle Bill, took over the restaurant with their spouses.
-They became co-owners and operators, keeping the Mandarin thriving for decades.
+Years later, Auntie Molly and Uncle Bill, took over the restaurant with their spouses, co-owning and running it successfully for decades.

-During those long Summer days, when we weren’t roaming the street or hanging with our cousins, we worked at the restaurant.
-There was always something for us kids to do – washing glasses in scalding hot water, loading the cooler with ice cold soda and beer, snapping the ends off green beans and pulling out the stringy spine.
+Those long Summer days, when we weren’t roaming the street or hanging with our cousins, we hung out at the restaurant.
+There was always something for us to do – washing glasses in scalding water, loading the cooler with ice cold soda and beer, snapping the ends off green beans and pulling out the stringy spine.
 But my specialty was sweeping the floor, a badge of honor I fought hard to prove.

 With his booming, military-like voice, he barked, “Who taught you how to sweep?”
-He didn’t wait for me to answer, and continued his accusatory snarl, “I know you’re a spoiled, rotten city kid – probably never had to lift a finger to clean.
+He didn’t wait for me to answer, and continued snarling at me, “I know you’re a spoiled city kid – probably never had to lift a finger to clean.
 Your mom spoils you with those maids who pick your snotty nose for you.”

 He grumbled on, and I wasn’t sure if he was joking or truly resentful.
 Later, I learned that most of my San Jose relatives viewed me and my brothers as spoiled, privileged kids – exactly how Mom wanted them to see us.